kchen3157/FPGA-Prototyping-Experiments/ch_5/exp_05_02/readme.md

 3. Derive the HDL code based on the state diagram and ASM chart.
 4. Derive a testbench and use simulation to verify operation of the code.
 5. Replace the debouncing circuit in Section 5.3.3 with the alternative design and verify its operation.

+# Implementation
+My implementation reuses the debouncing edge counter circuit from experiment 5.5.1.
+There are only two testpoints, the debounced button and the raw button, connected to ja0 and ja1 respectively.